sparrc/cookbook/readme.md

 #### Directions:

 1. **sofrito:** Heat oil in paella pan on medium-low heat.
-Add sofrito ingredients and salt generously.
+Add sofrito ingredients.
 Cook, stirring occasionally, for 30-40 minutes, until sofrito is a dark reddish-brown.
 1. Add broth ingredients to a pot and simmer very low, covered.
 1. As sofrito finishes cooking, add rest of vegetables and salt generously.
 Cook for 10 minutes.
 1. Add rice and stir until blended, then add broth.
 1. Preheat oven to 425 degrees, with rack in middle.
 1. Let rice cook, stirring occasionally and rotating paella pan for about 15-20 minutes.
-1. Place optional pepper spears on top of paella.
-1. Cover paella with tin foil and finish in oven for ~12 minutes covered, then 5 minutes uncovered, until liquid has evaporated.
+1. Cook paella in oven for ~12 minutes uncovered, until liquid has evaporated.